Château Woolsack: Life at the château

 The Duke of Westminster regularly stayed in his new Tudor style of Cape Town property until 1940 and for some time beyond for official obligations.
 In the absence at the time of any land access, the Duke used a boat to access his property, where he organized hunts and receptions.
 His coming was an important event for the region: many inhabitants of the town were in his service.

 An English quarter was built next to the castle: a dozen bungalows, all in white and black lacquered wood.
 They accommodated the grooms alongside the stables.
 This area was also occupied by the staff who organised hunting parties, the steward, the head housekeeper, the dog handlers, the mule-drivers, the chauffeur, and the Duke's friends.
 There were thirty horses occupying the stables and no less than sixty dogs in the kennels.

-In his memoirs, Loelia Ponsonby, the third wife of the Duke, wrote about Woolsack: "There I cut down trees to reveal the view of the lake, I arranged the steps to go down to the water".
+In her memoirs, Loelia Ponsonby, the third wife of the Duke, wrote about Woolsack: "There I cut down trees to reveal the view of the lake, I arranged the steps to go down to the water".